-student in proficient tax preparation but provide an understanding of the present tax law in the setting up and operating of a business.
-Prerequisite: ACC112.
+This course is designed not only to assist the student in proficient tax preparation but provide an understanding of the present tax law in the setting up and operating of a business.
+Prerequisite: ACC112 with a C or better.

 ACC217 Intermediate Accounting I 3 Credits This course is designed to bridge the gap between basic accounting practice and the more specialized accounting areas of cost, managerial, and tax.
 The emphasis is placed upon critical thinking.
 Prerequisite: ACC112 with grade of "C" or better.